angelperezleon/my-eggdrop/README.md

 # my-eggdrop
-Anything todo with irc eggdrop
+Anything todo with an irc eggdrop

 # Scripts
 **launch-manifest.tcl**